-It’s been quite frustrating in this household with my toddler having learned the new trick of spitting!
-Which he’s been “practicing” around the house, when he’s angry, playful, upset, wants attention… You name it!
+It’s been quite frustrating in this household where my toddler keeps spitting as his newly learned trick!
+Which he’s been “practicing” around the house — when he’s angry, playful, upset, wants attention… You name it!

 The most interesting thing is, he knows when he wants to spit he’s only supposed to spit in the sink or in the bathtub.
 Yet, he chooses to not follow this rule.
 I say he knows because when I have asked him at calm times where can you spit he says, “sheenk“.

 What boggled me the most was, no one in our family spits, not even in the extended family.
 I am almost sure he learned that from brushing his teeth.
 We brush teeth together, so he learns the correct way.
 And he did.
-I was excited to see him learn to spit after brushing his teeth.
+I was excited to see him learn to spit after brushing his teeth; but why is my toddler spitting other times?

 I think spitting is a particularly disrespectful behavior.
 And, for a couple of days, I was really frustrated with it and was worried that, I am going to have to deal with this way of expression for a very long time.

-Thankfully I was able to look past the spitting action and actually look into the reason why he was doing it.
+Thankfully I was able to look past the spitting action and actually look into the purpose or reason why my 2 yr old was spitting.

-I quickly realized he didn’t spit to show his disrespect, he would spit when he was playful, upset, even to express love.
-He was having fun with my husband, and was ecstatic and started spitting.
-That’s when I understood; he’s using this skill to express his feelings, happy or sad.
+Once, he was having fun with my husband, and was ecstatic and started spitting.
+That’s when I understood — the purpose of my 2 yr old’s spitting was to express his feelings, happy or sad.

 In-spite, of being an innocent act; this certainly needed redirection.
 I was not going to let this turn into a habit.
 He had to be shown the societal limits.
 Also, I think spitting is particularly unaccepted since it can potentially spread germs very quickly.